Pascal Reinhardt

 Pascal Reinhardt (born 11 September 1992) is a German former professional footballer who played as a striker.
-He is currently the co-manager of FC Holzhausen.
+He is currently the manager of SG Sonnenhof Großaspach.

 Playing career

 Youth

 Reinhardt played as a youth for SSV Reutlingen and Stuttgarter Kickers.
 He scored 20 goals in the A Junior League for Stuttgarter in 2010–11.

 Bayern Munich II

 Despite interest from Stuttgarter in signing him to a professional contract, he decided to join Bayern Munich II in 2011.
 He made his debut for the team on the opening day of the 2011–12 season, as a substitute for Max Dombrowka in a 2–2 draw with 1.
 FC Nürnberg II, and would make a further ten appearances during the season as Bayern II finished in a disappointing 14th place in the Regionalliga Bayern.
 He suffered a couple of injuries in his first season — a pneumothorax injury that kept him out for four months, followed by a hernia.
 In 2012, he played for the first team in a friendly against SC Fürstenfeldbruck, where he scored two goals in a 7–0 victory.
 For the 2012–13 season, Mehmet Scholl became the new coach of Bayern II and Reinhardt's playing time diminished.